ryssbowh/bootstrap-theme/README.md

 This theme requires Craft Themes 3.x in Pro edition to use all its features but can be used in lite version too.

+## Installation

+- `composer required ryssbowh/bootstrap-theme`

 ## Regions

 Here are the regions defined by this theme :

 ![Regions](images/regions.png)

+## Blocks

+A new block provider (Bootstrap theme) is defined by this plugin, with 3 new blocks in it:

+- PoweredByBootstrap: a simple link to boostrap page, installed by default in the region 'Footer right'
+- MainMenu: More an example than anything, installed in the 'Header middle' region, its template can be overridden like any other block
+- FooterMenu: More an example than anything, installed in the 'Footer left' region, its template can be overridden like any other block

 ## Settings